Don Imus: Rutgers women's basketball team

-On April 4, 2007, during an on-air discussion about the NCAA Women's Basketball Championship, Imus characterized the largely black Rutgers University women's basketball team as "rough girls" in a comment on the players' tattoos.
+On April 4, 2007, during an on-air discussion about the NCAA women's basketball championship between the Rutgers Scarlet Knights and Tennessee Lady Volunteers, Imus characterized the largely black Rutgers team as "rough girls" in a comment on the players' tattoos.
 His executive producer Bernard McGuirk responded by referring to them as "hardcore hos".
 The discussion continued with Imus describing the women as "nappy-headed hos" and McGuirk remarking that the two teams looked like the "jigaboos versus the wannabes" as mentioned in Spike Lee's film School Daze, apparently referring to the two teams' differing appearances.

 In the immediate aftermath of the remarks, public outrage was directed at Imus and WFAN.
 Howard Stern discussed how he had heard Imus make racist comments that were directed at a black female co-worker while the two were working at WNBC.
 Management was aware of the comments at the time but had done nothing.
 Stern's co-host Robin Quivers confirmed that assertion and added that she had once been the target of Imus's racist remarks herself.
 Imus dismissed the controversy at first, calling the incident "some idiot comment meant to be amusing".
 He also stated that "nappy-headed hos" is a term that rap artists use to refer to black women.
 He said:

 That phrase didn't originate in the white community.
 That phrase originated in the black community.
 Young black women all through that society are demeaned and disparaged and disrespected by their own black men, and they are called that name in black hip hop.

 In response to mounting public censure, Imus issued a statement of apology:

 I want to take a moment to apologize for an insensitive and ill-conceived remark we made the other morning regarding the Rutgers women's basketball team, which lost to Tennessee in the NCAA championship game on Tuesday.
 It was completely inappropriate and we can understand why people were offended.
 Our characterization was thoughtless and stupid, and we are sorry.

 On April 9, Imus appeared on Al Sharpton's syndicated radio talk show Keepin' It Real with Al Sharpton to address the controversy.
 Sharpton called the comments "abominable", "racist", and "sexist", and repeated his earlier demand that Imus be fired.
 Imus said, "Our agenda is to be funny and sometimes we go too far.
 And this time we went way too far.
 Here's what I've learned: that you can't make fun of everybody, because some people don't deserve it."